A Century on, UK's Jewish Homeland Declaration Stirs Celebration and Mourning in Middle East

 DELICATE COMMEMORATION

-"I don't think the British are celebrating the commemoration, in fact, I think they're trying quite hard to avoid doing that," said Black, who has written a book to mark the centenary entitled "Enemies and Neighbours".

-Attempting to strike the right balance, Britain's foreign minister, Boris Johnson, on Monday praised the declaration for helping to create a "great nation", but he also said the spirit of the declaration had not been fully honoured.
+Attempting to strike the right balance, Johnson on Monday praised the declaration for helping to create a "great nation", but he also said the spirit of the declaration had not been fully realised.

 "While the state would not have arisen without settlement, sacrifice and a willingness to fight for it, the international impetus was undoubtedly the Balfour Declaration," Netanyahu told a meeting of his cabinet ahead of his visit to London.